natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/index.md

 ## Course Assessment

 See the [Scoring Rubric](scoring-rubric.md) for detailed information on how this course is assessed, including our flexible scoring system designed to reward engagement and public sharing of work.

-## Resources

-* Cloud Platform Free Tiers (AWS, GCP, Azure)
-* Practice datasets (subtitles, comments, scene descriptions)
-* NLP Toolkits (spaCy, Hugging Face, Cloud NLP APIs)